 Take the knocks but prevent the niggles with Charleston Dentist Dental Mouth Guards

-Dr. Andrew Greenberg and his team at Mouth Carolina Dentistry join the American Dental Association in reminding you that April is National Facial Protection Month.
+Dr. Andrew Greenberg and his team at Mouth Carolina Dentistry, PA join the American Dental Association in reminding you that April is National Facial Protection Month.
 As official dentist for the Charleston Battery professional soccer team, Dr. Greenberg knows a thing or two about dental sports injuries and how to prevent them.

 In the 1800’s boxers fashioned the first mouth guards from tape, gauze, cotton, and wood.
 These crude devices provided some oral protection, and allowed the athlete to focus on his sport while clenching his jaw.
 Thankfully, facial protection has come a long way for soccer players and those who participate in any activity with risk of dental injury.